mikke89/RmlUiDoc/pages/cpp_manual/building_with_cmake.md

 ### Building using Emscripten
 {:#emscripten}

 RmlUi can be compiled using [Emscripten](https://emscripten.org/) into WebAssembly, which makes it possible to run the library on the Web or with other wasm runtimes.
 Follow the instructions on the Emscripten website to get started, make sure you have downloaded and installed the software for your platform.
 If you are on Windows we recommend to follow the instructions below using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
-Verify that everything is in order by running `emcc -v` in your terminal which should output some version information.
+Verify that everything is in order by running `emcc -v` in your terminal which should output version information.

 The CMake configuration in RmlUi enables the included samples to target Emscripten.
 To build the samples, first find the RmlUi source directory in your terminal, make a subdirectory, and enter it.
 ```